helenmak/Pet-hotel-bot/README.md

 The application is divided into two main parts:

-    Frontend (Telegram Mini-App): This part of the application is responsible for the user interface of Telegram Bot Mini-App.
-It is built with React.
+__Frontend (Telegram Mini-App)__: This part of the application is responsible for the user interface of Telegram Bot Mini-App.
+It is built with React.\
-    Backend (Telegram Bot): The backend of the Telegram Bot.
+__Backend (Telegram Bot)__: The backend of the Telegram Bot.
 It is implemented in Node.js.

 ## Getting Started

+__You must have at least node 16 to successfully run the application.__

 To set up and run both the frontend and backend components, follow the instructions below.

-!
-You must have at least node 16 to successfully run the application.

 ### Frontend
 From the project root, navigate to the frontend directory:

     cd frontend

-Configure your Telegram Bot server url in config files located at: [/src/config](/frontend/src/config).
+Configure your Telegram Bot server url in config files located at: [/frontend/src/config](/frontend/src/config).

 Install modules and launch the app: